[Downloadable versions of this transcript, the presentation deck, and other materials are available in the Resource Center].

 [slide: Challenge #1: Saying No to a Keyword]

-Challenge no. 1 is saying no to a keyword.
-Take for example a specific vanity keyword.
-In SEO we try to teach our partners that it’s all about gunning for multiple little grails than gunning for that one holy grail.
+Challenge No. 1 is saying no to a keyword.
+For example, a specific vanity keyword.
+In SEO, we try to teach our partners that it’s all about gunning for multiple little grails than gunning for that one holy grail.

-Should you try to hit a keyword with 10,000 exact searches a month, or should you try to hit 10 keywords with 10, 20, 30, 120 searches every month?
-And the answer is, you’re most likely going to rank for the ones with smaller search volumes.
+Should you try to hit a keyword with 10,000 exact searches a month, or should you try to hit ten keywords with 10, 20, 30, or 120 searches every month?
+The answer is that you will rank for the ones with smaller search volumes.
 However, you’ll drive traffic to the website today.

 [slide: Challenge #2: Watering Down the Vanity Keyword]